 Independent Living West Country’s long-term goal is to expand the geographic area that we support.
 Growing out from our offices in Exeter, we aim to provide a service to the whole of the South West within the next 5 years.

-Our next step will be to expand our offer into North Devon, where we are looking to recruit staff to deliver our range of services to North Devon Council and Northern Devon Healthcare NHS Trust.
+Our next step has been to provide services to clients in Cornwall and we will be expanding our offer in North Devon, where we are looking to recruit staff to deliver our range of services to North Devon Council and Northern Devon Healthcare NHS Trust.